softwaresaved/smp-service/DMPonlineDeployersGuide.md

     :sender_address => %{"No-reply" <noreply@dcc.ac.uk>},
     :exception_recipients => %w{dmponline@dcc.ac.uk}

-Update this value which is is used to set the From: field in e-mails sent to users when they register:
+Update this value which is is used to set the From: field in e-mails sent to users when they register, or have forgotten their password:

     ActionMailer::Base.default :from => 'address@example.com'

-Update this value which, when running in development-mode, is used in e-mails sent to users when they register or when there are changes in plan permissions, to provide a link to the relevant page of DMPonline:
+Update this value which, when running in development-mode, is used in e-mails sent to users when they register, have forgotten their password, or when there are changes in plan permissions, to provide a link to the relevant page of DMPonline:

     config.action_mailer.default_url_options = { :host => 'localhost:3000' }

 Edit config/application.rb.
-Update this value which, when running in production-mode, is used in e-mails sent to users when they register or when there are changes in plan permissions, to provide a link to the relevant page of DMPonline:
+Update this value which, when running in production-mode, is used in e-mails sent to users when they register, have forgotten their password, or when there are changes in plan permissions, to provide a link to the relevant page of DMPonline:

     config.action_mailer.default_url_options = { :host => 'dmponline.example.com' }